Seventh Crusade: Battle of Mansurah

-For six weeks, the armies of the West and Egypt faced each other on opposite sides of the canal, leading to second Battle of Mansurah that would end on 11 February 1250 with a Crusader victory.
+For six weeks, the armies of the West and Egypt faced each other on opposite sides of the canal, leading to second Battle of Mansurah that would end on 11 February 1250 with an Ayyubid victory.
 The Egyptians attempted to attack the Franks in the rear was stopped by Charles I of Anjou.
 Louis had ordered construction to bridge the waterway, but the resultant enemy bombardment, including the use of Greek fire, caused the work to be abandoned.
 At one point, an Egyptian Copt came to the camp and offered to reveal the location of a ford across the canal.
 At the dawn of 8 February, the Crusaders set out across the ford.
 The king led the advancing army while Hugh IV of Burgundy and Renaud de Vichiers remained to guard the camp.
 The vanguard was led by Robert I of Artois and supported by the Templars and the English contingent.
 He was under orders not to attack until directed by the king.
 Once Robert and his force had crossed the river, he feared that the element of surprise would be lost unless he took the offensive.
 Despite opposition, Robert attacked the Egyptian camp.
 The Egyptians were unprepared, still beginning their day, when the Frankish cavalry arrived.
 The Muslims were slaughtered looking for their weapons, the survivors fleeing to Mansurah.
 Fakhr ad-Din had just left his bath when he heard the attack, leaping on his horse to ride into the battle.
 He was cut down by Templar knights.